YIS Information from Board

 Over time organization and staffing of the YPIY and the YIS have changed.
 The information in this article brings you up-to-date.

 One Principal.
 The Board of the YPIY appoints the Principal of the YIS, who is responsible for the overall daily management of the School, and the delivery of quality education compliant with the international curriculums adopted by the School.
-Karin Albers is the current Principal, in August 2018 Kimberly Kingry will succeed her as Principal.
-While serving as the YIS Principal for the current school year, Karin is also laying the foundations for future growth and development, when the school will move to its new campus.
+Kimberly Kingry is the current Principal, she is is also laying the foundations for future growth and development, when the school will move to its new campus.
 The YIS Principal attends meetings of the Board as a non-voting member, and is paid for her duties in the School.

 Three IB Curriculum Coordinators.
-The implementation of the full International Baccalaureate curriculum is supported by three Curriculum Coordinators: Elia Nugraha Ekanindita / Dindit for the Diploma Program (IB-DP), Kencana Devia Candra for the Middle Years Program (IB-MYP), and Veronika Swanti for the Primary Years Program (IB-PYP).
+The implementation of the full International Baccalaureate curriculum is supported by three Curriculum Coordinators: Elia Nugraha Ekanindita / Dindit for the Diploma Program (IB-DP), Kencana Devia Candra for the Middle Years Program (IB-MYP), and Karin Albers for the Primary Years Program (IB-PYP).
 They serve as liaisons with the IB organization, and assist and advise the Principal, Vice Principals and Teachers in delivering the teaching plans, in preparing students for the IB assessment and exams, and in coordinating IB-training of YIS Teachers.
-Anna Indah Sylvana serves as the secretariat for all IB-related matters.

 Teacher/Student Ratio.
 To deliver the broad range of 15 teaching subjects, the School has a team of 9 International Teachers and 26 National Teachers, or 35 teachers for about 140 students.
 The favorable 1:4 Teacher-Student Ratio allows Teachers to dedicate their time for inter-disciplinary collaboration, for professional training, for lesson preparation, for coaching and supporting individual YIS students, and for extra-curricular activities.
 The average employment for International Teachers in the YIS lies between 3 and 4 years, which is considerably longer than in most other international schools.